reidev275/ReducingDeveloperFriction/slides/index.md

 ' we're going to start from my beginnings
-' we'll go into OO, discuss Solid principals and IOC containers ' we'll discuss why functional is a better fit for me ' we'll go into OO, discuss Solid principles and IOC containers ' we'll discuss why i think functional is a better fit
+' we'll go into OO, discuss Solid principals and IOC containers ' we'll discuss why functional is a better fit for me

 ***